-This mapping $c$ satisfies the definition of an oriented coloring as follows.
-No two adjacent vertices from $G_i$, $1\leq i \leq k$ have the same color by assumption and by our definition of mapping $c$.
-A vertex of $G_i$ and a vertex of $G_j$ for $1\leq i \neq j \leq k$ are always adjacent but are never colored equally by our definition of mapping $c$.
+The mapping $c$ satisfies the definition of an oriented coloring, because no two adjacent vertices from $G_i$, $1\leq i \leq k$, have the same color by assumption and by definition of $c$.
+For $1\leq i \neq j \leq k$ a vertex of $G_i$ and a vertex of $G_j$ are always adjacent, but never colored equally by definition of $c$.

-Further the arcs between two color classes of every $G_i$, $1\leq i \leq k$ have the same direction by our definition of mapping $c$.
-The arcs between a color class of $G_i$ and a color class of $G_j$ for $1\leq i \neq j \leq k$ have the same direction by the definition of the order operation.
+Further, the arcs between two color classes of every $G_i$, $1\leq i \leq k$, have the same direction by definition of $c$.
+For $1\leq i \neq j \leq k$ the arcs between a color class of $G_i$ and a color class of $G_j$ have the same direction by definition of the order operation.

 $\chi_o(G_1\oslash \ldots \oslash G_k)\geq \chi_o(G_1) + \ldots + \chi_o(G_k)$